-Re: COVID 19 Update – LLRIIB Emergency Control Group
+Re: COVID 19 Update – LLRIB Emergency Control Group

-Again, we stress the following: please wash your hands frequently with soap and water as it is best prevention for transmitting the spread of the COVID 19 virus.
+Again, as a reminder, please wash your hands frequently with soap and water as it is best prevention for transmitting the spread of the COVID 19 virus.
 Use hand sanitizer only in a public place and where soap and water are not accessible.

 Josephine Greyeyes/LLRIB Emergency Response Team